 Snooker Shorts Top 5

-This list has been updated following the World Championship 2019
+This list has been updated following the English Open 2019

 This Top 5 is purely subjective and based off how I think the following players have performed in the past season (or in the past few tournaments).
 This list will normally be updated after every tournament although, considering a lot of players don’t participate in every single tournament, chances are that list remains the same for at least a few tournaments at a time.

 1) Judd trump

 World Champion and No. 1, Trump remains at the helm of the Top 5 list.
 Trump has gotten his season off to a great start by continuing where he left off and winning the International Championship.
 Despite not making significant ground in the Shanghai Masters, Trump is still the best player on the tour and all players have some significant catching up to do.